This story has been updated. It was originally published on May 23, 2019.

 Wearables can also monitor our movements through the night, tracking when we’re experiencing light or deep sleep.
 You can then use that data to work out the best time to get up, and to stick to a routine featuring the same bedtime and rise time.

 Of course, if you’ve got an office to get to or kids to get ready, you can’t just sleep until you naturally wake up.
-Thankfully, some devices will let you choose a time period—between 7-7:30 a.m., for example—within which you’d like to wake up, and will try to pick the best moment during that window.
+Thankfully, some devices will let you choose a time period—between 7 and 7:30 a.m., for example—within which you’d like to wake up, and will try to pick the best moment during that window.

 Now, let’s talk about the vibration setting, which further reduces the chance that you’re jarred out of sleep.
 These silent alarms are also helpful if you happen to sleep with someone else who has to get up at a different time.